-Current tuition and fees, including room and board, can be found here.
+Current tuition and fees, including housing and food, can be found here.
 Questions regarding tuition and/or payment plans should be directed to our Student Accounts Office at 717-477-1211.

 Ship has many scholarship opportunities, both merit and need based.
 Scholarships are available to freshman and upperclassman, as well as a wide variety of other forms of financial aid.
-Click here for a listing of scholarships or for financial aid information.
+A listing of scholarships and financial aid information is available.

 After your FAFSA has been submitted and you are admitted to the university, your acceptance letter will provide information on how to access our Student Aid Portal to review your financial information.
 Once the financial award information is available it will be posted on the portal.

 Yes.
 Part-time employment opportunities on and off campus are available through Federal and State work study programs.
 Students with demonstrated financial need are given priority in job placement.
 An effort is made to place as many students as possible who have desired work skills.
 Positions include work in administrative and faculty offices, the library, classes, University residence halls and on the campus grounds.
 Additional student employment opportunities are available at the University Store and Campus Dining Services.

 Academics & Registration

 Ship does not require a specific set or number of high school courses, but we do recommend that you take as many challenging courses as you can and recommend these guidelines.

 E-mail your request to the Admissions Office at firstname.lastname@example.org.
 Make sure to provide your full name and birth date.
 This prompts a review of your application to ensure that you meet the requirements for admissions into that major.

 If you are a current Ship student, you will need to complete a change of major form.
 These forms are available in your academic department office.